jasoncortese/fast-inverse-square-root/PITCHME.md

 @snapend

 @snap[south span-85 text-05 text-black]
-<div style="margin-bottom: 100px; text-align: left;">Trigonometric functions in particular are worth looking at due to their prominence in video compression.</div>
+<div style="margin-bottom: 100px; text-align: left;">Exponential and Trigonometric functions in particular are worth looking at due to their prominence in video compression.</div>
 @snapend

 @snap[midpoint span-60 text-05]